danielddb/angular-2-webpack-2/README.md

 # Main commands

-`npm start` to start up webpack dev server and json-server on (proxied from http://localhost:3000 to http://localhost:8080/mock-api) for mock API data.
+`npm start` to start up webpack dev server and mock server on (proxied from http://localhost:3000 to http://localhost:8080/mocks) for mock API data.

 `npm run start:prod` to build webpack assets in production mode and start up http-server.